solarsnake/coveralls-demo-ruby/README.md

 Before your project gets to [Coveralls](http://coveralls.io), it must already be using a code coverage library to generate coverage results (in this project, that's [Simplecov](https://github.com/colszowka/simplecov)).
 Your CI will run your tests, and your code coverage library, then post the results to [Coveralls](http://coveralls.io).

-Before we send coverage results to [Coveralls](http://coveralls.io), let's first understand the coverage in our demo project.
+Before we send coverage results to [Coveralls](http://coveralls.io), let's first understand the nature of the test coverage in this demo project.

 This is the totality of the code in this project: